The following is to serve as a helpful guideline but please feel free to call or e-mail if you have any further questions. Our team is here to help!

 When should I book my ticket?

-We generally ask you to wait until 60 days prior to your trip start date to ensure your trip has met the minimum numbers and will operate.
-If on a private trip, do feel free to book this whenever suits.
-If you see a good deal and want to book your flights then ensure you can make changes to your tickets and it is a good idea to purchase trip cancellation insurance, in the event that you need to cancel.
+If on a course, we generally ask you to wait until 60 days prior to your trip start date to ensure that your trip has met the minimum numbers and will operate.
+If on an ascent or private trip, do feel free to book whenever suits.
+If you see a good deal and want to book your flights, you should ensure you can make changes to your tickets and it is a good idea to purchase trip cancellation insurance, in the event that you need to cancel.